 There are accredited schools that offer online high school diplomas, and having an accredited program sign your diploma will help it be more readily received by employers.
 There are several online options for those looking to get their high school diploma.
 Online programs are a cheaper, quicker and more convenient option for many people who are juggling work, debt, and family responsibilities.

 Colleges can be great place to look for a high school diploma.
 To name a few, the American Academy, Stanford, George Washington University, The University of Missouri, The University of Texas, and many colleges with similar esteem offer online high school diploma options.
-Some of these will run a bill up close to that of taking actual college classes, so look into more inexpensive-yet-accredited online high school diplomas programs as well.
+Some of these will run a bill up close to that of taking actual college classes, so look into more inexpensive-yet-accredited online high school diplomas programs or find a subsidised course by an approved provider and make sure you meet the eligibility requirements.

 One point of caution: though most programs accept anyone willing to learn, some of the discounted options do have an age limit!